 Find here some facts and information about water pollution in Nepal.
-You can get information here in this post about river water pollution in Nepal, water pollution causes and solution in Nepal, status and effects of water pollution in Nepal, report on causes of Water Pollution in Nepal.
+You can get information here in this post about river water pollution in Nepal, water pollution causes and solution in Nepal, status, and effects of water pollution in Nepal, report on the Causes of Water Pollution in Nepal.

 Water Pollution in Nepal : Source, Causes, Solution, Effects etc

-Pollution is an undesirable change in physical and biotic element of the environment which affects adversely the plants and animals life.
-Water pollution deals with the pollution of aquatic medium and them affects on biotic community of water.
+Pollution is an undesirable change in physical and biotic elements of the environment which affects adversely plants and animals life.
+Water pollution deals with the pollution of aquatic medium and their effects on the biotic community of water.
 It degrades the natural quality of water and makes it unfit for any use.
-The process of modernization characterized by the rapid industrialization and urbanization in both developed and developing countries including Nepal have led to the growth of environment pollution.
-As a result, the issue of sustainable industrial development is getting prominence in global scale.
+The process of modernization characterized by the rapid industrialization and urbanization in both developed and developing countries including Nepal have led to the growth of environmental pollution.
+As a result, the issue of sustainable industrial development is getting prominence on a global scale.
 In addition, increased pollution from urban and industrial effluents released in upstream states would make even this reduced flow available less fit for human use.

 photo by icem.com.au

 Pollution of water is the most serious public health issue in Nepal.
-Many people drink water from spring, streams, canals, ponds, wells, rives, etc. Many studies indicates that the public water supply is far form satisfactory in almost all localities in term of bacterial contamination.
+Many people drink water from springs, streams, canals, ponds, wells, rives, etc. Many studies indicate that the public water supply is far from satisfactory in almost all localities in terms of bacterial contamination.

 Sources of Water Pollution in Nepal